Vernetta Lopez

 Vernetta Lopez (born 22 July 1973) is a Singaporean actress and radio DJ.
-She played the role of Denise in sitcom Under One Roof from 1995 to 2003.
+She is best known for her role as Denise Tan in the popular and award-winning Singaporean local sitcom Under One Roof from 1995 to 2003.

 Career

 Other than being a radio DJ, actress, voice-over artiste, and emcee, Lopez is also a wedding planner and former president of "One Singapore".

 Acting

 Lopez's actual first television appearance was for a music television program called NiteRage, where from five hosts, it was streamlined to just two; Vernetta Lopez and Bernard Lim.
-Starring in Singapore's first family sitcom shot Lopez to stardom in the 1990s.
-Playing Denise, the comedy hit record breaking ratings and started Vernetta on her acting career professionally.
+Starring in Singapore's first English family sitcom known as Under One Roof shot Lopez to stardom and the sitcom ran from 1995 to 2003.
+Playing Denise Tan, the sitcom hit record breaking ratings and started Vernetta on her acting career professionally.
 Since then, she has starred in various productions and has taken on roles ranging from daughters to mothers, and from doctors to mental patients.

 She also played the role of a Gynaecologist, Dr Kelly Chan, alongside Amy Cheng and Edmund Chen, in a Singapore medical drama First Touch, where it explored her personal life and her work life, which contradicted each other.
 In later years, she was cast in the legal drama series The Pupil and Code of Law as Deputy Public Prosecutor Vivian Lau.

 She has starred in other television sitcoms like, Can I Help You, Mind Your Language, Shiver, Random Acts, Big Day Out, and Okto Channel's Zero Hero, playing Lady Magnificent alongside Timothy Nga.

 She has also starred in Hansel and Gretel by Wild Rice Productions.

 Lopez has also starred in Rain Tree Production's local English film, The Leap Years, alongside Wong Li-Lin, Nadya Hutagalung, and Paula Malai Ali.
 She also made cameo appearances in local feature film City Sharks in 2003 and as a woman at the turnstile in the 2015 Hollywood sci-fi film Equals.